 Safety in Colombia – Is It Safe to Travel to Colombia?

 One of the first questions we are asked about Colombia is always – “Is Colombia safe?
 Is Colombia safe to travel?
 Will I get kidnapped in Colombia?”

-The answer is simply and unarguably YES!
+The answer is simple and unarguably YES!
 (Except for the kidnapping part!)
 Like many countries in the world, Colombia experienced a period of instability and violence, both political and drug-related, leaving the country with a hard-to-shake reputation.
 The truth is that Colombia, its government, and its people, have worked incredibly hard over the past 20 years to deal with the problems of its past and it has worked.
 Crime rates have decreased dramatically, the major drug cartels of the 1980’s and 90’s have largely been broken apart, and in Bogota in particular, homicide rates are now only 25% of what they were in 1993.
-The reputation that Colombia has worked so hard to change is often perpetuated by the constant portrayal of Colombia as the ‘drug capital of the world’ where innocent people die by the hundred daily and casting ‘evil Colombian drug lords’ as the villain in big budget action movies.
+The reputation that Colombia has worked so hard to change is often perpetuated by the constant portrayal of Colombia as the ‘drug capital of the world’ where innocent people die by the hundreds daily and casting ‘evil Colombian drug lords’ as the villain in big-budget action movies.
 Sure, it makes for easy and exciting viewing on the big screen, but it’s an unfair, outdated and plain untrue portrayal of a well-developed, thriving society.
 Every city in the world has areas that are best avoided, so take local advice on this and use the same common sense that you would anywhere else.

 Here are 7 Awesome Things to do in Bogota, Colombia

 1. Art Tour of Bogota – A Guided Path through the Colombian Art Scene